-Mushroom vegetable soup packed with flavorful green chili, zucchini or yellow squash and sweet robust tomatoes made easily in one pot with chili seasonings!
-Kid approved and you can control how much spices you want to add!
+Mushroom vegetable soup packed with earthy mushrooms, onion, zucchini or yellow squash, and sweet robust tomatoes made easily in one pot!
+Kid approved and you can control how much spice you want to add!

 Are you one of the 87 percent of the population that is not consuming enough fruits and vegetables per day?
 I do not know about you but when I am not eating correctly or enough cooked or raw vegetables in my diet I feel foggy brained and lethargic.
 My energy levels plummet and I feel like my brain cells start to shrink (let me explain).

 Yesterday was sheer embarrassment.
 I think my brain shrunk.
 If you were someone watching me and witnessed this moment, please do not judge, I have ALOT on my plate and mind currently.

 The morning was spent running errands with little Curren as we hustled to first drop Chase off at school.
 Usually that consists of chasing two little ones down the "runway" they created that leads to their bedroom in our one story home.
 They are screaming "Catch me if you can!"
 While I am screaming "Please get dressed so we are not late!"

 After a good 20-30 minutes of our at-home "Jog-a-thon" (thank God for those 4 cups of coffee I have already downed) we proceed to the great outdoors where I chase them into the car.
 We made it and I got the troops rounded up.
 "We are off" I am think as I hear the crowd roaring and cheering in my head:-)